Gradebook in Moodle

 Continue Reading

-Rubrics in Moodle 2.9 provide instructors with criteria-based assessment forms that can be used to grade student work more consistently, quickly, and transparently. ...
+Rubrics in Moodle allow instructors to use criteria-based assessment forms to grade student work consistently, quickly, and transparently.
+The tool allows instructors...

 Continue Reading